-What can be better than bringing home some magical souvenirs from the very mysterious city?
+What can be better than bringing home some magical souvenirs from a mysterious city?
 Find out the best shops to take home some beautiful memories from Salem.

 This witchcraft shop is the dream store for people who love magic and occultism.
 Buy what you are looking for to perform magic and spells.

-If you are lucky enough, Salem’s Witches can read your mind, isn’t it cool?
-If you are looking for love, success, have a better job, or bring justice to this unfair world, this place offers you the exact relics for that, and many other things.
+If you are lucky enough, Salem’s Witches can read your mind; isn’t it cool?
+If you are looking for love, success, a better job, or to bring justice to this unfair world, this place offers you the exact relics for that and many other things.

 Would you like to have a glance into the future or even change it?
 Do you want to contact your beloved dead relatives?
 They have all you can wish for.
 Here you can find the purest oils, the most exquisite incense, candles, and soaps.
 All products are handmade by local experts.

-Even if you are not a magic lover or believer, visiting the Old World Witchery is one of the best things to do in Salem, it is a take-home souvenir!
+Even if you are not a magic lover or believer, visiting the Old World Witchery is one of the best things in Salem; it is a take-home souvenir!